Information for Lecturers

-- The university library is open and has also expanded its range of electronic and physical resources.
+- The university library is only open to a limited degree.
 Please check the HSB website for details.

 - Using the tea kitchens is only permitted to employees.
 Only one person at a time is allowed to use the kitchen.
 Used items must be disinfected by the user immediately after use.
 Dishes and cutlery must be washed directly or sorted into the dishwasher.
 The dishwasher must be set to a high temperature program.

-- In work and commonly used rooms, attendance is permitted if at least 1.5 meters distance to other persons is guaranteed in all directions and 9 square meters of office space are available per person.
+- In work and common rooms, attendance is permitted if at least 1.5 meters distance to other persons is guaranteed in all directions and 9 square meters of office space are available per person.
 The mask can be removed if the 1.5-meter distance is guaranteed at all times.

 - All rooms must ventilated after 45 minutes by means of two-minute pulse ventilation.

-- After ending business in offices and work rooms, door handles, window handles, light/ventilation switches and work equipment (desks, keyboards, mouse and others) must be disinfected by those present.
+- After ending business in offices and work rooms, door handles, window handles, light/ventilation switches and work equipment (desks, keyboards, mouse and others) should be disinfected by those present.

 - Attendance by external visitors shall be limited to immediate business requirements and kept to a minimum.
 They are to be instructed on the observance of the hygiene measures.

 Every attendance in the HSMW buildings must be registrated in order to enable contact tracing.
+This applies regardless of and despite the existence of a currently negative COVID-19 test.
 In the event of an infection, it must be possible to notify all contact persons as soon as possible to prevent the spread of the pandemic.
 Every attendance must therefore be registered in time and space.
 The registration is done exclusively to trace potential chains of infection.